 The road from Wendling north to Beeston runs through the airbase, and it was near this road, between the headquarters building and the west end of runway 25 that the memorial obelisk of granite was placed on a plot of land donated by the owner.
 The plot is 80 feet square; the memorial stands 10 feet tall.

-The impressive ceremony at Wendling on Sunday, the 2nd of September 1945, the War memorial would stand, which it still does magnificently, as a remembrance never to be forgotten of the men, their time, and the once proud Liberators from Wendling.
+And thus, with the impressive ceremony at Beeston on Sunday, the 2nd of September 1945, the final chapter of the 392nd's stay in England was brought to a close.
+But, the War Memorial would continue to stand as a never-to-be-forgotten remembrance of the men, their time, and the once-proud Liberators from Wendling.

 It was that day the local people from the area around the 392nd Bomb Group Airbase assembled there.
 They were from Wendling, Beeston, East Dereham, Litchum, and perhaps Swaffham and Fakenham.
 The skies above were silent now; the B-24 Liberators were gone.
 The people were there to participate in ceremonies to dedicate the new memorial in remembrance of the brave air combat crews who died while flying combat missions over Europe.

-At the unveiling the memorial, Col. Stewart gave the history and statistics of the 392nd.
+At the unveiling of the memorial, Col. Stewart gave the history and statistics of the 392nd.
 Squadron-Leader H. Bowman, who spoke for the R.A.F., thanked Colonel Stewart for his generous words, and [said that] ...
-Only by a renewed and continuing friendship between the two nations could the sacrifice of so many lives be made worth while.
+Only by a renewed and continuing friendship between the two nations could the sacrifice of so many lives be made worthwhile.

 Hymns were sung and Rev. G.E.
 Gale gave a short address in which he recalled his pleasant association with the Yanks and stated that the English people, especially those from East Anglia, would remember the entire Eighth Air Force for a very long time.
 He then asked that a minute’s silence be devoted to thoughts for the friends and relatives of those who had lost their lives.